 Will I lose my tenancy type?

-Tenants who have a Preserved Right-to-Buy at the time of the transfer will carry that right with them once exchanged to another qualifying Trust property.
+Tenants who have a Preserved Right-to-Buy at the time of the transfer will carry that right with them once exchanged to another qualifying Group property.